-- T3 is lower than 3°C and compressor running time is more than 120 minutes, at this time, if T3 is lower than TCDI1+4°C(39.2°F) for 3 minutes.
-If any one of the following conditions is satisfied, defrosting ends and the machine switches to normal heating mode: - T3 rises above TCDE1+4°C. - T3 maintained above TCDE2+4°C for 80 seconds. - Unit runs for 15 minutes consecutively in defrosting mode.
+- If T3 is lower than 3°C and compressor running time is more than 120 minutes, at this time, if T3 is lower than TCDI1+4°C(39.2°F) for 3 minutes, the unit enters defrosting mode. - If any one of the following conditions is satisfied, defrosting ends and the machine switches to normal heating mode: - T3 rises above TCDE1+4°C. - T3 maintained above TCDE2+4°C for 80 seconds. - Unit runs for 15 minutes consecutively in defrosting mode.